Using Extended OTP¶

 - Key Writer - Key Writer is used in the factory for programming the customer root of trust keys, key revision and key count on a HS Field Securable(FS) Device.
 It can be used to program the extended OTP area at the same time.
 Once the key revision and key count are programmed a HS FS device becomes HS Security Enforced(SE) device.
 Key Writer does not run on a HS SE device.

-- System Firmware - System Firmware provides API that can be used to access and modify the extended OTP area on a HS SE device.
+- System Firmware - System Firmware provides API that can be used to access and modify the extended OTP area on a HS SE device for all SoCs.
+It provides these APIs on HS FS and GP device also for AM64x, AM62x, AM62Ax and AM62Px SoCs.
 System Firmware is not a standalone executable and must be used along with software running on another core to access or modify the extended OTP area.

 In this document, we describe how to use System Firmware to access/modify the extended OTP area.